Hack3rOneness/devops-insights-20200912181407744/README.md

 * Follow setup instructions below to spin up platform infrastructure.
 * Enter challenges into admin page
 * Have participants register as teams
-    * If running a closed competition:
-        * In the admin page, generate and export tokens to be shared with approved teams, then point participants towards the registration page
-    * If running an open competition:
-        * Point participants towards the registration page
 * Enjoy!

 For more information, see the [Admin Guide](https://github.com/facebook/fbctf/wiki/Admin-Guide)